-During some of his assessments it was observed that he was unable to put his name on a form and he was noted to get more anxious as a result of this.
+During some of his assessments, it was observed that he was unable to put his name on a form and he was noted to get more anxious because of this.
 There were some concerns as to whether he was developing a brain tumour and therefore he was then referred to the specialist neurology centre.

 At this time his wife’s sister (who is a neurology specialist occupational therapist) knew of the condition of posterior cortical atrophy, although she had never seen one.
 She suggested the possibility of this diagnosis based on observations of his spatial awareness problems and other visual difficulties in the domestic and social environment.
 Following this discussion, his wife started to gather information on posterior cortical atrophy with the aim of understanding more about this rare type of young onset dementia.
 She felt many of his symptoms did correspond to this condition.
-She then enquired with the consultant neurologist if posterior cortical atrophy had been ruled out in this presentation.
-Following this he was given the diagnosis of Alzheimer’s Disease with an emphasis on posterior cortical atrophy.
-He was then prescribed donepezil.
+She then enquired with the neurology team if posterior cortical atrophy was ruled out in this presentation.
+A review was arranged and he was given the diagnosis of Alzheimer’s disease with an emphasis on posterior cortical atrophy.
+He was then prescribed Donepezil.
 This was in 2015.

 Subsequently, both the person and his wife received aftercare help and information from the local memory services.
 Both are attending the support group for PCA in London every four months where they meet with experts and people with similar problems.

 The family felt that initial symptoms were missed by various teams and this led to delays in his diagnosis.
 They feel that earlier assessment and management of his condition could have helped the family take advantage of the window of opportunity to do memorable activities before the condition became too far progressed.
 However, they are glad they got his diagnosis before the age of 65 as they get a better support package from social services than if the diagnosis had been delayed until after this age.